maxh/maxheinritz.com/_notes/startup-stack.md

 - TypeScript as the language
 - node.js as the runtime
-- koa as the web server
+- NestJS as the framework
-- GraphQL.js to define GraphQL schema
 - Searchkit for searching, pagination, sorting, etc
 - DataLoader for batch loading of data
-- Prisma as the ORM (?)
+- Prisma for relational persistence
+- Elasticsearch for search
-- CASL for authorization (?)
+- CASL for authorization

 API